Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/README.md

 > For the examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.

+> If the deployment failed due an error that your alz-log-analytics/Automation resource of type 'Microsoft.OperationalInsights/workspaces/linkedServices' was not found, please retry the deployment step and it would succeed.

 ### Azure CLI
 ```bash
 # Set Platform management subscripion ID as the the current subscription